Myanmar vote ban extinguishes hope for ethnic minorities

 Myanmar's Rohingya Muslims have had their citizenship and rights stripped away over decades.

-A brutal military crackdown in 2017 forced 750,000 to flee to refugee camps in Bangladesh - violence that now sees Myanmar face genocide charges at the UN's top court.
+A brutal military crackdown in 2017 forced 750,000 to flee to refugee camps in Bangladesh - violence that now sees Myanmar facing genocide charges at the United Nations' top court.

 But 600,000 more Rohingya still live in Myanmar, mostly in Rakhine state, living under what rights groups have described as a system of apartheid.

-"We had no hope before, and we still have no hope," Saw Aung, a Rohingya from Minbya township, told AFP by phone.
+"We had no hope before, and we still have no hope," Mr Saw Aung, a Rohingya from Minbya township, told Agence France-Presse by phone.

 Kachin State People's Party MP Dwe Bu accused the government of letting down ethnic minorities.